onap/policy-parent/docs/drools/clsimulation.rst

         http --verify=no --default-scheme=https -a <userName>:<password> PUT :9696/policy/pdp/engine/topics/sources/<comm>/<topic>/events @<onsetFile> Content-Type:"text/plain"

-where <comm> is either "dmaap", "ueb", or "noop", depending on how the topic has been defined in the configuration.   "dmaap" is the default deployed messaging communication infrastructure in an ONAP installation.
-The following is the equivalent "curl" version:
+or the equivalent "curl" version:

     .. code-block:: bash

         curl --insecure --silent --user <userName>:<password> -X PUT --header "Content-Type: text/plain" --data @<onsetFile> https://localhost:9696/policy/pdp/engine/topics/sources/<comm>/<topic>/events

+The <comm> is a messaging communication infrastructure in an ONAP installation.
+Depending on how a topic has been defined in the configuration, the <comm> is either "dmaap", "ueb", or "noop".
+The default messaging communication infrastructure is "dmaap".

+The <topic> is a specific topic name used to send and/or receive information.
+There are two types of topics:
+1. source topics (Example: dmaap.source.topics=APPC-LCM-WRITE or dmaap.source.topics=APPC-CL)
+2. sink topics (Example: dmaap.sink.topics=APPC-LCM-READ or dmaap.sink.topics=APPC-CL)

+You can extract <comm> and <topic> from the following example:
+Example: dmaap.sink.topics=APPC-LCM-READ
+1. <comm>=dmapp
+2. <topic>=APPC-LCM-READ

-The topic being used is *unauthenticated.DCAE_CL_OUTPUT*, which is subject to change.
-The onset file is a file that contains the data to inject as the onset.
+Currently, the topic being used is *unauthenticated.DCAE_CL_OUTPUT*, which is subject to change.

+The onset file is a json file that contains the data to inject as the onset.
 The data contained depends on the use case.
 This is an example for VoLTE:

     .. code-block:: json
        :caption: VoLTE_Sample_Onset